ThinkVelta/velta-forge-backend/README.md

 2. Work on a decicated feature branch addressing the issue, keeping commits conventional.
 3. Update documentation (README, AGENTS) whenever behavior changes.
 4. Run `./test.sh` and ensure GitHub Actions succeed before requesting review.
+5. Use `Squash & Merge` to merge your PRs after Codex + human approvals.
+6. Bump the template version with `cz bump` and push the changes to the `main` branch.

 Need help or spot something outdated?
 Tag me directly in your GitHub issue (`@RubenBroekx`).